seal-io/hermitcrab/README.md

 Hermit Crab cannot mirror [Terraform Module](https://developer.hashicorp.com/terraform/internals/module-registry-protocol), since obtaining Terraform modules is diverse, like [Git](https://developer.hashicorp.com/terraform/language/modules/sources#generic-git-repository), [HTTP URLs](https://developer.hashicorp.com/terraform/language/modules/sources#http-urls), [S3 Bucket](https://developer.hashicorp.com/terraform/language/modules/sources#gcs-bucket) and so on, it's hard to provide a unified way to mirror them.

-Hermit Crab doesn't support rewriting the provider [hostname](https://developer.hashicorp.com/terraform/internals/provider-network-mirror-protocol#hostname), which is a rare case and may cause template/module reusing difficult.
+Hermit Crab doesn't support rewriting the provider [hostname](https://developer.hashicorp.com/terraform/internals/provider-network-mirror-protocol#hostname), which is a rare case and may make template/module reusing difficult.
 One possible scenario is that there is a private Terraform Registry in your network, and you need to use the community template/module without any modification.

+Hermit Crab automatically synchronizes the in-use versions per 30 minutes, if the information update occurs during sleep, we can manually trigger the synchronization by sending a `PUT` request to `/v1/providers/sync`.

+Hermit Crab only performs a checksum verification on the downloaded archives.
+For archives that already exist in the implied or explicit directory, checksum verification is not performed.

+Hermit Crab only allows downloading the archives whose name matches the [Terraform Release Rules](https://developer.hashicorp.com/terraform/registry/providers/publishing#manually-preparing-a-release), which means the archive name must be `terraform-provider-<TYPE>_<VERSION>_<OS>_<ARCH>.zip`.

 # License